regarcher/MetadataMaid/README.md

 **Recycle Bin**

 Deleted Dashboards can be recovered from the Recycle Bin within 15 days of deletion.
+Deleted Views are not recoverable via the Recycle Bin.

 ## Code Design
 This solution contains a Lighting Web Component (LWC) which require your Org to have My Domain in order to run.

 Deletions of Dashboards are done via the REST API.
 These are performed one at a time.
 Governor limits limit us to 100 callouts per execution.
 This is one of the reasons I limited the GUI to 20 records.

+Deletions of Views are done via SOAP API.

 **Code Test Classes**

-Note that we can not insert a Report or a Dashboard and thus it is very difficult to perform assertions.
+Note that we can not insert a Report, Dashboard, or View and thus it is very difficult to perform assertions.
 The test classes are only here to provide code coverage.

 ## Installation From Github to Salesforce via Workbench
 1. Download the zip from from Github using the green Code button/dropdown.